gcp-terraform-workshop/terraform-workshop-labs/203-module-gcp/README.md

 ```
 run `terraform plan` to verify it looks correct, then run `terraform apply` to create the VPC.
 After review, you will need to run `terraform destroy` to remove the infrastructure that was just built.

-## Part Two
+# Part Two

-Next you will create a module to contain a virtual machine deployment, then create an environment where you will call the module.
+Next you will create a module that contains a virtual machine deployment and then create an environment where you will call the module.

 ## How to